spiral/docs/docs/en/http/middleware.md

 }
 ```

-Use `Spiral\Core\ScopeInterface` to set application scope in your middleware:
+By using the `Spiral\Core\ScopeInterface` in your middleware, you can set an application scope that is specific
+to the current request.

 ```php
 use Psr\Http\Message\ResponseInterface;